mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 1. _(Optional.)_ Add the macro `MGL_EXPORT` prior to the declaration for classes and global constants when adding them in shared headers located in `platform/darwin`.
 To use this macro, include `MGLFoundation.h`.
 You can check whether all public symbols are exported correctly by running `make check-public-symbols`.
 1. _(Optional.)_ Add the type or constant’s name to the relevant category in the `custom_categories` section of [the jazzy configuration file](./jazzy.yml).
 This is required for classes and protocols and also recommended for any other type that is strongly associated with a particular class or protocol.
 If you leave out this step, the symbol will appear in an “Other” section in the generated HTML documentation’s table of contents.
-1. _(Optional.)_ If the symbol would also be publicly exposed in the macOS SDK, consult [the companion macOS document](../macos/DEVELOPING.md#making-a-type-or-constant-public) for further instructions.
+1. _(Optional.)_ If the symbol would also be publicly exposed in the macOS maps SDK, consult [the companion macOS document](../macos/DEVELOPING.md#making-a-type-or-constant-public) for further instructions.

 ### Adding a source code file